wizdmio/wizdm/apps/wizdm/src/assets/docs/en/about.md

 ## Contribution

 Wizdm is open source and open to contributors.
-Whoever decides to use this project to speedup their own developments is welcome to join the team.
-Get in touch [with us](mailto:hello@wizdm.io).
+Whoever decides to use this project to speedup their own developments is welcome to join us.
+[Get in touch](mailto:hello@wizdm.io).

 ## Licensing